grickly-nyu/grickly/README.md

 $ npm start
 ```

-6. open your browser to http://localhost:3000/register and setup your first account
+6. Open your browser to http://localhost:3000/register and setup your first account.
-7. enjoy!
+7. Enjoy!
 By this point, you should be able to create an account and login without errors.

+Languages and Tools required for the project:

+* Python 2.7+ or 3.x
+* Pytest
+* Heroku
+* Flask
+* React
+* Redux
+* React-Router 2.0
+* React-Router-Redux
+* Babel 6
+* SCSS processing
+* Webpack